jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 			git diff origin/master
 			git rebase origin master

->Some people claims that the most useful way to update the respository is doinf the following:
+>Sometimes the fastest way to update the respository is just by using the following command:
 >
 >		git pull --rebase